 Rugby autumn internationals 2018 live on TV: full fixture list and channel coverage guide

-England, Scotland, Wales and Ireland will all be in action as international rugby union returns to live TV – find out how to watch on BBC, Sky and Channel 4
+England, Scotland, Wales and Ireland will all be in action as international rugby union returns to live TV – find out how to watch on BBC, Sky, BT Sport and Channel 4

 The Rugby union autumn internationals will see the best teams in the southern and northern hemispheres compete against one another for the final time ahead of next year’s World Cup in Japan.